moontography/fndr/README.md

 $ # delete an account from the fndr database (requires entering the ID)
 $ fndr delete -i 7cc821a0-7866-11eb-9e3a-6725a812df0e
 Successfully deleted account: '7cc821a0-7866-11eb-9e3a-6725a812df0e'.

+$ # export all your accounts on your machine in a JSON file.
+$ # THIS CONTAINS ALL YOUR ACCOUNTS AND PASSWORDS UNENCRYPTED SO BE CAREFUL WHAT YOU DO WITH THIS
+$ fndr export
+You're export was created in the following location.
+NOTE: this contains your account information unencrypted so keep it in a safe place!

+/Users/moontography/.fndr/export_1614540410.json

 ```